-'Future of the presidency' at stake as Trump impeachment hearings kick off
+Trump prioritised Biden investigation over Ukraine aid, witness tells impeachment probe

 Schiff’s accusations that Trump abused his power was met by a staunch denial by the panel’s senior Republican, Devin Nunes, of the Republican president’s complicity in a saga that revolves around whether Trump and his aides improperly pressured Ukraine to dig up dirt on a political rival for his political benefit.

-Biden is a leading contender for the Democratic nomination for the 2020 election.
+Biden is a former U.S. vice president and a leading contender for the Democratic nomination for the 2020 election.
 Taylor and Kent, the deputy assistant secretary of state for European and Eurasian affairs, expressed concern that U.S. security aid was withheld from Ukraine as leverage to get Kiev to carry out the investigations.

 “The questions presented by this impeachment inquiry are whether President Trump sought to exploit that ally’s vulnerability and invite Ukraine’s interference in our elections,” Schiff said in his opening statement.